habyaad/heir-mobile-app/README.md

-# heir
+# Heir mobile app

-A wallet app,
+A wallet app for both bank and cryptocurrency.

 ## Screenshots